neuromorphs/NIR/paper/03_rnn/README.md

 ### Already available examples

 The following examples can be used to get started with NIR export/import:
- - `snntorch_apply.ipynb` to train a SRNN in snnTorch with optimized hyperparameters
+ - `Braille_training_snntorch.ipynb` to train a SRNN in snnTorch with optimized hyperparameters
  - `lava_apply.py` to load a graph into Lava and perform inference
  - `nengo_apply.ipynb` to load a graph into Nengo and perform inference
  - `norse_apply.ipynb` to load a graph into Norse, make some analysis and perform inference